eugenesiow/tritandb-docs/how-it-works.md

 ![](/assets/docs_tritandb_trtable - Page 1.png)

+In the above figure, the memtable consists of an index entry, $$i$$, that stores values of the block timestamp, current TrTable offset and average, maximum, minimum and counts of the row data which are updated when elements from the QRB are inserted.
+It also stores a block entry, $$b$$, which contains the current compressed time-partitioned block data.
+The memtable gets flushed to a TrTable file once it reaches the time-partitioned block size, $$b_{size}$$.
+Each time-series has a memtable and corresponding TrTable file on-disk.

 ## Time-series Compression {#ts-compress}

 Time-series can often be compressed very effectively.
 The difference between timestamps, the delta, is much smaller than the actual timestamp.
 Values from sensors are unlikely to fluctuate greatly all the time.
 Hence, by compressing timestamps and values with reference to the previous sequence of values is advantageous because it is faster to compress and decompress (in terms of disk and memory input-output) a smaller chunk than to store and retrieve a bigger uncompressed chunk (and the pace and improvement of CPU speeds have outstripped that of memory and disk latency).